refack/node/doc/api/util.md

 *Note*:

-* Like with most callback style functions, the callback is executed in an async context (i.e. having a limited stacktrace).
+* The callback is executed asynchronously, and will have a limited stack trace.
 If the callback throws, the process will emit an [`'uncaughtException'`][] event, and if not handled will exit.

 * Since `null` has a special meaning as the first argument to a callback, if a wrapped function rejects a `Promise` with a falsy value as a reason, the value